mwtaylor/Cookbook/content/recipes/cherry-clafoutis/index.md

     - cherry
     - powdered_sugar

+yields:
-yield: 6 servings when cooked in a 12" skillet, 4 in a 10" skillet, and 1 in a 5" skillet
+  - 6 servings when cooked in a 12-inch skillet
+  - 4 servings when cooked in a 10-inch skillet
+  - 1 serving when cooked in a 5-inch skillet

+prepTime: PT15M
+cookTime: PT30M

 instructions:
   - section_name: Preparation